mergd/radixcn/README.md

 This library is currently under active development and should be used in conjunction with shadcn components.
 Not all components have been ported yet.

+Todo:
+- work on the command component
+- flush out the button API

 ## Overview

 radixcn (Radix + shadcn) provides a set of components that: